-- (a) maintain a record of the precise nature of his or her Continuing Professional Development, including date, time expended and topics covered; - (b) retain such record for at least 12 months after the end of the relevant triennium; and - (c) produce such record to an officer of CPA Australia for inspection upon request.

-4.3 Commencement of Continuing Professional Development trienniums

-- (a) For the purposes of Part 4 of these By-Laws the triennium commencement date shall (save in the case of Members admitted prior to 31 December 1998, for whom the triennium commencement date will be 1 January 1999) be determined by the Member's date of admission to membership. - (b) Members admitted to membership before 30 June in any year will be deemed to have commenced their triennium on 1 January of that year. - (c) Members admitted to membership on or after 30 June in any year will be deemed to have commenced their triennium on 1 January of the following year.

-4.4 Failure to undertake Continuing Professional Development
+- (a) maintain a record of the precise nature of his or her Continuing Professional Development, including date, time expended and topics covered; - (b) retain such record for at least 12 months after the end of the relevant triennium; and - (c) produce such record to an officer of CPA Australia for inspection upon request. - 4.3 Commencement of Continuing Professional Development trienniums - (a) For the purposes of Part 4 of these By-Laws the triennium commencement date shall (save in the case of Members admitted prior to 31 December 1998, for whom the triennium commencement date will be 1 January 1999) be determined by the Member's date of admission to membership. - (b) Members admitted to membership before 30 June in any year will be deemed to have commenced their triennium on 1 January of that year. - (c) Members admitted to membership on or after 30 June in any year will be deemed to have commenced their triennium on 1 January of the following year. - 4.4 Failure to undertake Continuing Professional Development without prejudice and in addition to the provisions of By-Law 3.9(g) applying to Members on the Specialisation List failing to comply with By-Law 3.9(f)(ii)cause the Member to enter a formal agreement to complete the required CPD, (excluding the requirements of the following triennium), within a prescribed timeframe, failing which the Member will be referred to the GMPC and the matter may be dealt with in accordance with By-Law 5.1(a)(ii).

-The Board may, in respect of any Member who, for any reason fails to undertake the required amount of Continuing Professional Development activities in any period or who fails to produce for inspection a record of their Continuing Professional Development activities in a triennium at the request of CPA Australia for inspection (without prejudice and in addition to the provisions of By-Law 3.9(g) applying to Members on the Specialisation List failing to comply with By-Law 3.9(f)(ii)):